legotrainkid/Legos-Railroader-Mod-Docs/Library-Of-Stuff.md

 ## truckIdentifier (Optional, default = "")

 The identifier for the trucks to use.
 Only applies to diesel and rolling stock

+## truckSeperation (Optional, default = -1)

+The distance between trucks.
+Only applies to diesel and rolling stock

 ## baseRoadNumber (Optional, default = "")